Entrepreneurship Speaker Series

 "Macrophages, Money, and Mentorship: Transforming STEM from Bench to Bank"

-In his lecture, Erika Moore explored how her work as a biomedical engineer connected health research with practical tools to empower students.
+In her lecture, Erika Moore explored how her work as a biomedical engineer connected health research with practical tools to empower students.
 She shared how her lab is advancing treatments for diseases like lupus by studying macrophage immune cells and how they behave in different biomaterial environments.
 She then discussed Moore Wealth, the nonprofit she created to help students from underrepresented backgrounds build financial confidence and make the most of their opportunities in STEM.
 By combining cutting-edge science with personal finance education, she shared how we can transform STEM fields to be more inclusive and impactful for everyone.

 Srinidhi Nagaraja